doi-foundation/doi-website/content/the-community/who-are-the-members.md

 title = "Who are the Members & Users?" draft = false
 # the following section is for the header
 maintext = "There are four types of members: General, Registration Agency, Charter, and Affiliate.
-You do not have to be a member of the DOI Foundation in order to assign DOI names but you do need to be affiliated with a Registration Agency in some way.
+You do not have to be a member of the DOI Foundation in order to assign DOI names but you do need to be affiliated with a [Registration Agency](/the-community/existing-registration-agencies/) in some way.
 Users can be any person or their machine that wants to resolve a DOI name.
 Users do not have to be members and may use the DOI Foundation proxy as often as they like.
-DOIs are, and will always be, free to resolve." imagetop = "The Community" imagemain = "Who are the members & users?"
+DOIs are, and will always be, free to resolve." subtext = "Scroll down for more details on our members and users." imagetop = "The Community" imagemain = "Who are the members & users?"
 +++